Every name has a face.

 Remembrance, reimagined.

-On memorials across Canada, there are thousands of names.
-Behind each one is a real person, someone who grew up in a community just like yours, had friends, had a favourite sport, and had a life.
-Faces to Names exists to find them.
+On First and Second World War memorials across Canada, there are thousands of names.
+Behind every name is a person: someone who grew up in a community, had friends, interests, and a future.
+Faces to Names exists to reconnect those names with the lives they represent.

 STEP 01